kubeflow/community/proposals/1026-kubeflow-agentic-platform/implementation-plan.md

 ## Dependencies and blockers

-- WG Agents ownership or an explicitly recorded interim sponsor.
+- WG Agents ownership, or the named interim sponsor, WG ML Experience, until WG Agents is established.
 - `kubeflow/mcp-server` project approval for additive contract changes.
 - Stable MCP framework support for the selected protocol revision and extensions.
 - A supported Kagent approval integration that can bind approval to a preview intent.